brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-If `template_of` returns an `excepted<info, E>`, then `foo<int>` is a substitution failure --- `expected<T, E>` is equality-comparable to `T`, that comparison would evaluate to `false` but still be a constant expression.
+* If `template_of` returns an `expected<info, E>`, then `foo<int>` is a substitution failure --- `expected<T, E>` is equality-comparable to `T`, that comparison would evaluate to `false` but still be a constant expression.

-If `template_of` returns `info` but throws an exception, then `foo<int>` would cause that exception to be uncaught, which would make the comparison not a constant expression.
+* If `template_of` returns `info` but throws an exception, then `foo<int>` would cause that exception to be uncaught, which would make the comparison not a constant expression.
 This actually makes the constraint ill-formed - not a substitution failure.
 In order to have `foo<int>` be a substitution failure, either the constraint would have to first check that `T` is a template or we would have to change the language rule that requires constraints to be constant expressions (we would of course still keep the requirement that the constraint is a `bool`).

-The other thing to consider are compiler modes that disable exception support (like `-fno-exceptions` in GCC and Clang).
-Today, implementations reject using `try`, `catch`, or `throw` at all when such modes are enabled.
-With support for `constexpr` exceptions, implementations would have to come up with a strategy for how to support compile-time exceptions --- probably by only allowing them in `consteval` functions (including `constexpr` function templates that were propagated to `consteval`).

-Despite these concerns (and the requirement of a whole new language feature), we believe that exceptions will be the more user-friendly choice for error handling here, simply because exceptions are more ergonomic to use than `std::expected` (even if we adopt language features that make this type easier to use - like pattern matching and a control flow operator).
+Since the R2 revision of this paper, [@P3068R1] has proposed the introduction of constexpr exceptions.
+The proposal addresses hurdles like compiler modes that disable exception support, and a Clang-based implementation is underway.
+We believe this to be the most desirable error-handling mechanism for reflection metafunctions.

+Because constexpr exceptions have not yet been adopted into the working draft, we do not specify any functions in this paper that throw exceptions.
+Rather, we propose that they fail to be constant expressions (i.e., case 3 above), and note that this approach will allow us to forward-compatibly add exceptions at a later time.
+In the interim period, implementations should have all of the information needed to issue helpful diagnostics (e.g., "_note: `R` does not reflect a template specialization_") to improve the experience of writing reflection code.

 ### Range-Based Metafunctions